 The aesthetic value of colours, shapes and compositions are perceived differently in different cultures, a colour or shape one designer finds aesthetically pleasing will be perceived as uninteresting by another.
 This disparity is, on the one hand, enhanced between different regional cultures with different aesthetic preferences, and on the other hand equalized by “dominating designs”, i.e. designs which are supposed to be right, are conceived by role-models (famous designers) or are dispersed by a dominating culture.

 Trained as an industrial designer, Mario Gagliardi has consulted an array of global corporations and governments on design, business, and innovation.
 As chief designer at Korean conglomerate LG, he created one of Asia’s most successful cosmetic brands.
 As design consultant for the Austrian Federal Ministry of Education, Science and Culture, he developed the design strategies for the innovation of education in Austrian schools and universities.
-As creative director/CEO of Qatar Foundation, he laid the conceptual groundwork for the architectural design of the sustainable urban renewal of Doha.
-Mario was professor at HongIk IDAS University (Seoul, Korea) and at Aalborg University (Denmark), and he lectured at leading international universities such as the University for the Creative Arts (UK), London Business School (UK), Tsinghua University (China) and Sapienza University (Rome).
-Mario holds an MBA from the University of Westminster (UK) and has authored numerous articles on design and business strategy.
+As CEO of Qatar Foundation, he laid the conceptual groundwork for the architectural design of the sustainable urban renewal of Doha.
+Mario was professor at HongIk IDAS University (Seoul, Korea) and at Aalborg University (Denmark), and he lectured at universities such as the University for the Creative Arts (UK), London Business School (UK), Tsinghua University (China) and Sapienza University (Rome).
+Mario holds an MBA from the University of Westminster (UK).
+He is speaking at international conferences and has authored numerous articles.

 Mario was a master class student of Alessandro Mendini and Richard Sapper at the University of Applied Arts in Vienna.
 Mario’s “philosophical cupboard” in the class of Alessandro Mendini was published in the authoritative book on design group Studio Alchimia, Alchimia: Contemporary Italian Design by Kazuko Sato (ISBN 3892680337).
 He started his career as industrial designer at Philips in the Netherlands.
 In 1988, he programmed computer games on Atari and Commodore computers and experimented with tangible computer surfaces.
 In 1989, he was awarded the design prize of architecture magazine Domus with the first digitally designed textile series for Italy’s prestigious textile manufacturer Somma.
 In 1990, he was awarded the first three prizes at the Austrian Post Shop design competition and was selected for the Austrian national design award.
 Mario then designed products for clients such as Takashimaya (Japan) and Bergdorf Goodman (USA).